Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Implementation

 \subsection{Concolic executor}

-The concolic executor is basically an EVM, which sequentially executes the instructions in a code trace.
-The main difference from a classical EVM is that the computation of each instruction is performed symbolically.
-The data structure that we define to hold a symbolic value is named \textit{symbolic value tree}, or \texttt{SVT}.
+The concolic executor requires a very substantial amount of effort to implement.
+Due to space constraints, we can only describe it in this short subsection. {\em It is an EVM instruction executor with only one difference from the executor in a classical EVM} -- the computation of each instruction is performed symbolically.
+The data structure that we define to hold a symbolic value is named \textit{symbolic value tree}, or SVT.
+EVM is a stack-based machine.
+Unlike a classical EVM whose stack holds concrete values, our concolic executor's stack holds SVT references.
+The implementation requires thorough understanding about the Solidity specification \cite{soliditydoc} and the EVM specification \cite{wood2014ethereum}.

 EVM is a stack-based machine: operands are pushed to the top of the stack, a computation is performed, the operands are popped, then the result is pushed back in. \autoref{fig:conco} shows an \texttt{ADD} instruction, assuming arguments named \texttt{a} and \texttt{b} holding concrete values 1 and 2, respectively.
 The left side shows the concrete computation 1+2=3.
 On the right side, each box with round corners is an \texttt{SVT} node.
 The stack does not hold concrete values, but references to \texttt{SVT} nodes.
 In this case, the top element after the operation points to the tree with the root \texttt{EVMADD} and children \texttt{a} and \texttt{b}.
 For readability, we denote the tree as \texttt{EVMADD(a, b)}.